 Keystone Opportunity Zone (KOZ): Businesses that locate in a KOZ are eligible for credits, waivers and broad-based exemptions on state and local taxes until the zone’s expiration date (zones have varying expiration dates).
 The effective tax burden for a company may be reduced to zero.
 To qualify for the full range of KOZ benefits, existing businesses that relocate from a non-KOZ Pennsylvania location to a KOZ must increase full-time employment by 20% within the first full year of operation or make a capital investment equal to 10% of gross revenues from the previous fiscal year that were attributable to the business operation(s) that will be relocating to the KOZ.

-Pennsylvania First Program (PA First): Businesses that make significant capital investments and commit to creating and/or retaining at least 100 jobs may be entitled to grants, loans, or loan guarantees offered under this discretionary program.
+Pennsylvania First Program (PA First): The program offers an upfront grants, loans or loan guarantees for large-scale competitive “targeted industry” projects that involve significant job growth and capital investment.
 Program funds may be used to offset costs associated with building improvements, capital expenditures, environmental assessments, and land acquisition.
 In addition to businesses, applicants for PA First funds may also include municipalities, redevelopment authorities, and local development districts.
 The maximum amount of assistance is capped at $5,000 per job.

 Pennsylvania Industrial Development Authority (PIDA) Loan: Businesses that commit to creating or retaining jobs may qualify for low-interest loans to help finance eligible project expenditures including Land and Building Costs as well as Machinery and Equipment Costs.
-The maximum available loan for Land and Building Costs is $2.25 million or 50% of eligible Land and Building Costs, whichever is less.
-Eligible businesses (except service enterprises and developers) may be eligible for a maximum loan of $1,500,000 to finance Machinery and Equipment Costs.
+The maximum available loan for Land and Building Costs is $2.25 million (capped at certain percent of eligible Land and Building Costs).
+Certain eligible businesses may also be eligible for Machinery and Equipment loan of up to $1,500,000, capped at 50% of total eligible M&E costs.